Skip to content

 If you manage to create an experimental setup for your application by providing ground-truth measurements, or you use an online available dataset that does provide ground-truth for each sequence, now you need a tool to help you with analyzing your results.

-EVO package provides some standard tools commonly needed for evaluating SLAM methods (or generally any position estimation).
-EVO:
+EVO package provides some standard tools commonly needed for evaluating SLAM methods (or generally any position estimation):

 • Automatically associates and aligns trajectories that represent the same motion but might be in different coordinate systems